Mauitron/Nixian-Jump/README.md

 ## Implementation Guide

 ### 1. Script Installation
-Add this code to your NixOS configuration under the programs or environment section:
+Add this code to your NixOS configuration under the environment.systemPackages section:

 ```nix
 environment.systemPackages = with pkgs; [